emlid/emlid-docs/docs/reach/rs2/sensefly-rtk.md

 * Press *Open base-drone datastream*

 !!! note ""
-    If you are testing the set-up inside, the GPS and GLONASS fields will show *Not sufficient* message
+    If you are testing the setup inside, the GPS and GLONASS fields will show *Not sufficient* message

 * Check the base position the drone receives